 In recent years there has been an increased upsurge in legislation relating to buildings that has placed increasing responsibility on the occupiers to act as ‘competent or responsible persons’.
 An example of this is the Regulatory Reform Fire Safety Order 2005 which came into force in autumn 2006.
 The main effect of the Fire Safety Order was a move to greater emphasis on fire prevention in all non-domestic premises that reforms all current fire safety law with a view to reducing the burden by previous multiple overlapping fire safety legislation, with a principal reform being the abolition of fire certificates.
 The ‘responsible person’ is required to carry out a fire risk assessment and take whatever reasonable steps are necessary to reduce or remove the risk.
 We can undertake these as required.

 Comment has already been made on the Disability Discrimination Act 1995 (DDA) which came into force on 02 December 1996.
+That has been superseded by the Equality Act 2010.
 This is a complex raft of legislation that has continued to change and develop, but basically places an onus on ‘service providers’ or employers to ensure that they do not discriminate against users of their building or current employees or job applicants, with professional advice being required on how the Act is outworked in the context of various building uses.

 Further legislation in the form of the Control of Asbestos Regulations (2006) consolidated previous asbestos regulations imposing a new duty to ‘manage asbestos’ along with a requirement to use only accredited persons to analyse the content of material suspected of containing asbestos.
 Regulation 4 makes the ‘duty holder’ responsible for the management of asbestos in non-domestic premises being every person who has a tenancy or an obligation for repair or maintenance, further responsibility being placed on employers.